 MICHEL LUCIUS INTERNATIONAL SCHOOLS

-It has a primary school with mathematics, sciences, and English as the core subjects.
+It has a primary school with core subjects in mathematics, sciences, and English.
 The school also teaches German, French, and Luxembourgish.

 THE OTR INTERNATIONAL SCHOOL

-International Baccalaureate OTR School is also an authorized school of the IB Middle Years Programme.
+International Baccalaureate OTR School is also an authorized IB Middle Years Programme school.
 The school promotes language learning, math, and science knowledge.
 It also promotes the acquisition of digital skills and general culture.